Statement of Administrative Practices for the Special Import Measures Act

 It is the respondent's responsibility to ensure that the submission is received in Ottawa by the date specified.

-If the respondent's submission is incomplete, a verification meeting is not scheduled and the missing information is requested again or the respondent is advised of the steps required to make the submission acceptable.
-Information subsequently provided may be received too late for consideration in the making of the preliminary decision regarding the estimated margin of dumping or amount of subsidy but may be taken into account in the next phase of the investigation.
+Upon receipt of a respondent’s submission, CBSA officers will review the information in order to determine if the submission is substantially complete.
+If information is missing, it is requested again or the respondent is advised of the steps required to make the submission acceptable.
+Information subsequently provided may not be considered in the preliminary phase of the investigation but may be taken into account in the final phase if sufficient time is available.

 (vi) Disclosure of Information